Michelle Jenneke: Career

 In March 2016, Jenneke represented Australia at the World Indoor Championships in Portland, Oregon and finished 10th.
 The next month she won the Australian National Championship 100 m hurdles final with a time of 12.93, qualifying her for the 2016 Summer Olympics in Rio de Janeiro.
 In August, Jenneke competed in the Olympics but was unable to get out of the heats, finishing in sixth with a time of 13.26.
 She would have needed a near personal best to qualify as the third qualifying time in her heat was 12.85.
 Australian head coach Craig Hilliard was critical of her performance.

-In the Australian University Games at Perth Jenneke tried her hand at the 100 metres sprint, getting through to the final, and the long jump where she finished second with a distance of 5.61 metres and her own event the 110 metres hurdles, which she won with a time of 14.19 seconds.
+In the Australian University Games at Perth, Jenneke tried her hand at the 100 metres sprint, getting through to the final, and the long jump where she finished second with a distance of 5.61 metres and her own event the 110 metres hurdles, which she won with a time of 14.19 seconds.

 In August 2017, Jenneke competed in her second World Championships and got through the heats to the semi-finals, finishing in 7th with a time of 13.250.
 She would have needed a near personal best to reach the final as the second qualifying time in her semi was 12.85.
 In the BBC's montage of events (the moments of the games as BBC presenter Gabby Logan called it) on the games' final evening Jenneke and her warm up jig was featured.

 In April 2018, she represented Australia at the Commonwealth Games, finishing fourth at 13.07, after running a qualifying time of 12.99.

+At the 2024 Summer Olympics in Paris, Jenneke fell over a hurdle during her 100m heat.

 Media coverage

 In July 2012, videos of Jenneke dancing during her pre-race warmup before the 100 m hurdles race at the 2012 World Junior Championships in Athletics in Barcelona went viral on YouTube.
-One clip received 19 million views by the following week and was featured on the American late-night talk show, The Tonight Show.
+One clip received 19 million views by the following week and was featured on the American late-night talk show The Tonight Show.

 Jenneke acted in a short comedic video produced by the website The Chive titled Forever Alone Meets Michelle Jenneke, playing herself in a piece referencing her viral video.
 The video had received over 10 million views on YouTube by 2014.

 In January 2013, Jenneke was ranked tenth on AskMen.com's 99 Most Desirable Women 2013.
 She was featured in the 2013 Sports Illustrated Swimsuit Issue.

 In 2014, Jenneke was featured in a video-heavy mobile computing app on stretching techniques called Stretch with Michelle Jenneke.
 Early the same year, she was a star in the Top Gear Sydney Festival, racing a Nissan GT-R.